Consecutive Piatetski-Shapiro primes based on the Hardy-Littlewood conjecture: Introduction

 Our idea is inspired by a breakthrough in 2016 by Lemke Oliver and Soundararajan \cite{LO-S}.
-Let $p_n$ be the sequence of primes in ascending order.
 Let $q \ge 3$ and $\mathbf{a} \defeq (a_1, \cdots, a_r)$ with $(a_i,q) = 1$ for all $1 \le i \le r$.
 Applying a model based on a modified version of the Hardy-Littlewood conjecture, Lemke Oliver and Soundararajan~\cite{LO-S} investigated the biases in the occurrence of the pattern $\mathbf{a}$ in strings of $r$ consecutive primes reduced modulo $q$.
-In fact, they analyzed the counting function.
+In fact, they analyzed the counting function

 The method has been applied to analyze other consecutive sequences.
 David, Devin, Nam and Schlitt \cite{DDNS} applied Lemke Oliver and Soundararajan's method to study consecutive sums of two squares.
 Let